 Many of our original objectives in this category were ambitious and influenced by external factors that as a department we have minimal control over.
 Increasing the proportion of women in graduate research (PAP8) proved difficult given wider pipeline issues.
-Low staff turnover at the Associate Professor (AP) level and concomitant low rates of recruitment (Error!
-Reference source not found.) are further compounded by a wider, pre-existing gender imbalance in the field, meaning some actions have been insufficient to meet the objectives (PAP10).
+Low staff turnover at the Associate Professor (AP) level and concomitant low rates of recruitment (Table 20 redacted) are further compounded by a wider, pre-existing gender imbalance in the field, meaning some actions have been insufficient to meet the objectives (PAP10).